TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 There just aren't enough genuinely good software engineers in the world unfortunately.

 If you're at the top of the software engineering tree, working at enterprise scale with medium sized / lots of data (anything above four or five million data points a day, say) you need to *really* understand the languages you're working with.
-So, for example, if you're a C# engineer, and you want to get to the top of the ladder, you need to learn how to recite C# In Depth by John Skeet backwards.
-Not enough people can.
+So, for example, if you're a C# engineer, and you want to get to the top of the ladder, you need to learn how to recite C# In Depth by John Skeet, forwards and backwards.
+Not enough people can do this, but a lot of people do get paid *as if they can*.

-One person who loves this is Jeff Bezos, who charges for all the unnecessary compute that results from people not having what my old boss calls "mechanical sympathy" with what the systems they're abusing actually do.
-If you're pushing code to AWS without even knowing how to use a profiler, then it's partly your fault that we all had to sit through Katy Perry going to space (nearly).
+One person who loves this situation is Jeff Bezos, who charges for all the unnecessary compute that results from people not having what my old boss calls "mechanical sympathy" with what the systems they're abusing actually do.
+So if you're pushing code to AWS without even knowing how to soak test it with a profiler running, then it's partly your fault that we all had to sit through Katy Perry going to space (nearly).

 See also...

 ## Unknown (but spiralling) costs

+### Value = Benefits MINUS Costs

+Just like everything has a design, ditto with business models.
+You may not have thought about the costs and benefits of your endeavour explicitly, instead chosing to launch straight into coding and design, and make stuff up as you go.
+But guess what?
+Your project / product is still going to make or lose money, regardless.
+However, if you *haven't* put any thought and effort into modelling the changes you make, then there's a much greater chance that it won't make money, or if to does, that margins will be slim.

+This can't ever just be a "Product thing", either.
+Yes, Product people are probably the best owners of business models, but Designers and (in particular) Engineers can't be let off the hook, for the costs if nothing else.
+As just mentioned above, in our cloud-computing world, runnng sub-optimal code eats into margins in the form of unnecessary operating costs.

 ## Is this all the fault of Scrum?

+### There's nothing too offensive in the Scrum Guide

+### It's just certification that's the issue

+Too many people in software who don't have the deeper understanding of it required to do it properly.

+I'm not saying this to exclude people - everyone can learn.
+But you do have to learn.
+Software engineering, production and design are professions, and as such they're well paid.
+But you have to earn that salary.
+If you're in those professions and you don't spend time and money on your own personal development, then you'll be actively doing harm to the organisations you work for and the people you work with.